Cryptarithms or Alphametics are puzzles in cryptic arithmetic

 Fractions #1

-Find a solution where the digits, in order from 0 to 9, spell an ordinary English word.
+Find a solution where the letters representing the digits 0 to 9, in order, spell an ordinary English word.

 O M L